Shunseii/bahar/README.md

 This is the monorepo for the Bahar application.
 It is set up using pnpm workspaces and turborepo.

+Bahar is an online personal dictionary.
+Currently it only supports English - Arabic.

+It allows you to build up your own dictionary that's powered by a search engine.

+Currently, you can only view your dictionary and words only have translations.
+However, in the future, users will be able to add words themselves and words will have additional metadata like context, examples, root letters, morphology chart, etc...

 ## Getting Started

 Firstly, copy the `.example.env` to `.env` in `api` and `web`.